salma2vec/salma2vec/README.md

-# Hi there, I'm Salma - aka IdealisticINTJ... :snowflake:
+# Hi there, I'm [Salma](https://www.linkedin.com/in/salma7/)- aka IdealisticINTJ... :snowflake:
 ### I'm a Student(Undergrad), Web Developer in the making and Lifelong Philosophy aficionado !

 ## Who am I?